gijinkakun/gijinkakun/README.md

 ## Facts About Me:

-- I’m currently working on [A single page portfolio theme](https://github.com/gijinkakun/gijinkakunfolio) that can be hosted on Github pages.
 - I’m currently learning React.js, Next.js, and Typescript.
 - All of my projects are available here on [Github](https://github.com/gijinkakun/).
 - Ask me about SASS, JavaScript, Adobe products, HTML, CSS, and general Web Development.
-- Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/gijinkakun).
-- When I have free time, I read graphic novels, manga, and fiction novels.
-Checkout my [Goodreads](https://www.goodreads.com/user/show/156742507-christopher) to see the book I have read.
+- I love to read.
+Checkout my [Goodreads](https://www.goodreads.com/user/show/156742507-christopher) to see the books I have read.

 <br>